 We also glimpsed the elegant spire of the Church of St Ann, built in 1767 in a dignified English Renaissance manner from designs by William Newton.
 Stones from the nearby old Newcastle town wall were used in its construction.
 It is a well-known landmark along the Gorge.

 We felt we were creeping up unawares on Sage Gateshead, approaching it as we did from the land side.
 It was designed by Sir Norman Foster and opened in 2004.
 Sage Gateshead is an international home for music and musical discovery.
-It houses two main stages of acoustic excellence, a 26-room music education centre, a music information resource centre, four bars, a brasserie and a café.
+It houses two main stages of acoustic excellence, a 26-room music education centre, a music information resource centre and lots of spots to eat & drink of course.

 The space between the Sage and the Millennium Bridge is not so exciting.
 In the words of Jones the Planner: “Perhaps the biggest disappointment of the Quayside urban renaissance is the poor relationship of the new buildings to the water, and the dull paving and landscaping of the promenade compromised by traffic and at times frankly bleak.
 A design competition for new public realm here would be an awfully good idea.”
 Tick.
 This area is just appalling for such an important open space – and sadly, no signs that it’s ‘just temporary’, this seems to be the finished product.